-If there is a listening problem and you missed some of the talk, all you can do is focus on what you did understand.
-Maximise your marks for what you did catch.
+If there is a listening problem and you missed some of the talks, all you can do is focus on what you did understand.
+Maximize your marks for what you did catch.
 Sure you will lose marks for ‘content,’ but you can still get marks for pronunciation and fluency.
-Keep talking generally on the topic – even if it isn’t perfect.
+However, keep talking generally on the topic – even if it isn’t perfect.

 NOW YOU’RE THE EXPERT

 Now you know all of the secrets of those candidates who are quite relaxed about the task.
-They can relax because they know they have maximised their chances of doing well.
+Therefore, they can relax because they know they have maximized their chances of doing well.
 You can do that too.
 Develop your vocabulary and listening skills.
 Practise note-taking.
 Do lots of specific practice for PTE Retell Lecture.
 Work on your PTE fluency.

 There are two practice examples below and you’ll find thousands more at TED.com.

 - Listen: If you don’t understand everything, just catch what you can.

 - Retell: Retell what you understood – using the template.
 Maximize your marks for fluency and pronunciation.
 Record yourself on your phone and evaluate your performance against the three criteria listed at the start of this blog.

 Practice 2 – PTE Retell Lecture:

 Visit this article on 4 Mistakes Everyone Makes on PTE Speaking Tasks.

 Check out this video on PTE Retell Lecture!
 For more videos, visit E2 PTE for Live Classes and Mini Mock Tests.